2023 CIVIC LEADERSHIP AWARD RECEPTION

 Please scan the QR code below to register for the retreat or use the Eventbrite Button below to Register.
 This Retreat is

-guaranteed to be a life changing experience!
+changing experience!
 So come acquire your passport to a successful adulthood!

 Hello everyone!
 On behalf of the Passport 2 Adulthood Retreat Committee, I would like to thank you for taking the first step in registering your young adult for this retreat!
 The Passport 2 Adulthood is a three day, two-night event being hosted by CPAC in co-sponsorship with Rowan University departments, government agencies, and other nonprofit/grassroot organizations.
 Our goal is to bring a pool of currently or at risk of homeless youth together to give them inspiration and information to help them transition into productive and successful adults.
 We want to provoke discussion about the issue of youth entering adulthood unprepared, homeless, and no plan for their future!
 Our three overarching themes we are following for workshops for the retreat are, Housing Resources Available; Self-Empowerment, Mental Health and Trauma Awareness; Next Steps: Career, College, or Trade School.